niemopen/ntac-admin/documents/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 6. Harmonization Subcommittee SHOULD identify opportunities for harmonizing between Domains
 7. NTAC MUST review and MAY accept architecture-related pull requests for the model
 8. NTAC MAY update the related specifications
+### 4.3 Publishing a Domain patch
+Domain Committees MAY choose to issue patches to a major or minor version using this process:
+1. Maintainers create a designated branch for the patch
+2. Contributors create pull requests for each issue
+3. Domain Committee accepts changes in their domain
+4. TSCs review the designated branch and contribute changes (as needed)
+5. Once all TSCs approve the changes, maintainers add the appropriate tag (e.g., `6.0-justice-patch1`) and publish as a GitHub release
+6. TSCs announce release to the [project distribution list](mailto:niemopen@lists.oasis-open.org) for a 14 day review period
+7. Contributors submit feedback via GitHub issues and pull requests
+8. Maintainers review feedback, continuing to get TSC approval before accepting pull requests
+9. TSCs review the release and request approval of additional releases (as needed)

 -------